-Once you successfully complete one of Mount Allison's English language programs, you will get unconditional admission to Mount Allison (if you meet our academic requirements).
+Once you successfully complete Mount Allison's English language program, you will get unconditional admission to Mount Allison (if you meet our academic requirements).
 No additional TOEFL or IELTS tests will be required.

 You can also successfully complete English language university-preparatory studies at one of Mount Allison's English language training partners: